-Crews find more debris in Lake Erie from crashed plane

-The search resumed Wednesday after rough weather a day before forced recovery crews to stay out of the water.

-City officials describe some of the latest debris recovered as being large pieces.
+Voice recorder captured crash of plane over Lake Erie

+A cockpit voice recorder recovered from Lake Erie captured the moments before a plane carrying six people crashed into the water nearly two weeks ago, federal investigators said Wednesday.

+The National Transportation Safety Board said that sounds from the entire flight were captured on the recording.
+The agency plans a detailed analysis of the recording, said spokesman Eric Weiss.

-Divers earlier this week located part of the fuselage, several seats and an engine from the plane that vanished from radar soon after taking off from downtown Cleveland on Dec.
+Recovery crews on Wednesday continued to find more pieces of debris near what is believed to be the crash site from the business jet that vanished from radar shortly after taking off from Cleveland’s lakefront on Dec.
 29.

+The pilot, a Columbus businessman, his wife, their two sons, and two neighbors are presumed dead.

 Most Read Stories